seanpmaxwell/code-divider/README.md

 npx code-divider --init ./packages/app
 ```

-You can also write a smaller config by hand.
-You only need to include the settings you want to change.

 ### How config files are found

-Unless you pass `--config <file>`, `code-divider` checks these locations in order:
+Unless you pass `--config <file>`, `code-divider` checks locations in this order:

 1. The target directory, or the containing directory if the target is a file.
 2. The directory the command is run from.

-The first config found wins.
+The first config file found wins.
 These config files are **not merged together**.

-Settings in the selected config override the built-in defaults.
+Settings in the selected config file override the built-in defaults.
 Anything you leave out keeps its default value.
 If no config is found, the built-in defaults are used.

 ### Shared settings